Hi! I’m Christoph Green, director, DP, editor, broadcast designer, and filmmaker.

 My fine arts background and design training inform all aspects of my filmmaking, from in-camera composition to final edits.

-I am a director, DP, editor, broadcast designer, and filmmaker from the DC area.
+I am a director, DP, editor, and filmmaker from the DC area.

 I’m often brought into a project to fulfill one or two of those roles and sometimes to take on all five.
 I’m equally committed to, and adept with, small media projects as well as large-scale productions.
 My artistic background and sense of design informs my camera work, editing influences my directing—it all works together.